Techno-nationalism: Canada

 Canada's greatest challenge in the 19th century was to unite the country across a continent.
 The construction of the CPR (from 1881 to 1885) was a deliberate political and economic attempt to unite Canada's regions and link Eastern and Western Canada, the heartland and hinterland respectively.
 Charland identified this project as based on the nation's faith in technology's ability to overcome physical obstacles.
 As the technology was adapted to suit Canadian needs, it fed the national rhetoric that railroads were an integral part of nation building.
 This spirit of technological nationalism also fuelled the development of broadcasting in the country and thus further served in the development of a national identity.
 Paradoxically however, these technologies, which historian Harold Innis termed "space-binding," simultaneously supported and undermined the development of a Canadian nation.
-Based in connection rather than content, they did not favour any particular set of values, except those arising from trade and communication themselves, and so they also contributed to Canada's integration into first the British, and then the American empire.
+Based in connection rather than content, they did not favour any particular set of values, except those arising from trade and communication themselves, and so they also contributed to Canada's integration into first the British empire, and then the American culture.

+Techno-nationalism and country of origin

+Techno-nationalism is a perspective that emphasizes domestic control over technology and the digital economy to advance national security and economic prosperity, encouraging policies that reduce reliance on foreign technologies and build national innovation capacity.

+The concept of Country of origin (COO) plays a critical role in this context, as it can shape a nation’s economic independence and technological competitiveness.
+By identifying and managing the COO of technological products and services, a nation may reduce dependence on external suppliers, foster domestic innovation, and strengthen resilience against potential foreign cyber threats.

+A recent study introduces a framework for assessing the COO of digital products, incorporating 19 parameters that reflect the complexities of hardware, software, and data sources.
+Establishing such a measure for determining the extent to which the components of technological products are produced domestically is essential for evaluating these products from a techno-nationalism perspective.